Greatest Hits: Back to the Start

 Greatest Hits: Back to the Start is the second greatest hits album by Megadeth.
 It was released on June 28, 2005, via Capitol Records.
 The title "Back to the Start" is a reference to lyrics in "Rust in Peace...
 Polaris" from Megadeth's 1990 album Rust in Peace: "The day of final conflict/All pay the price/The third World War rapes peace/Takes life back to the start."
-The cover art is an edited version of the Castle Romeo H-bomb test.
+The cover art is an edited version of the 1954 Castle Romeo H-bomb test.

 Background and release

 The selection of tracks for the album was largely determined by fans, who voted on songs in polls on the band's website.
-However, the inclusion of "Kill the King," a track originally released on Capitol Punishment: The Megadeth Years, was insisted upon by Mustaine.
+However, the inclusion of "Kill the King," a track originally released on Capitol Punishment: The Megadeth Years in 2000, was insisted upon by Mustaine.
 To help promote the release, a new video was made for "Kill the King."

 Commercial performance

 Greatest Hits: Back to the Start reached No. 65 on the U.S. Billboard 200, selling 17,441 copies according to Nielsen SoundScan.
-By December 16, 2005, the album had sold about 133,000 copies in the U.S. The album was also certified gold in Canada in July 2011.
+By December 16, 2005, the album had sold about 133,000 copies in the U.S. The album was also certified gold in Canada on July 15, 2011.
 On July 23, 2011 in Toronto, Canada, the band was presented with gold plaques by EMI in recognition of the achievement.